 This course studies the most traditional and disciplined form of dance at the beginner level.
 Emphasis is placed upon strength, conditioning, technique development and vocabulary.

-DAN 121: Jazz Dance I 1 unit, Lab Contact Hours: 30
+DAN 121: Jazz Dance I

 This course develops the intermediate dancer's style and form through the various styles of jazz dance.
 Emphasis is placed upon stamina and coordination of movements.